faust6669/esp-amp/README.md

 ## Tips for developing subcore firmware

-The following tips work for both ESP32-P4 and ESP32-C6:
+The following tips work for all targets:

 * Dynamic memory allocation is supported but not enabled by default.
 To enable it, set `CONFIG_ESP_AMP_SUBCORE_ENABLE_HEAP=y`.
 Heap size can be configured via `CONFIG_ESP_AMP_SUBCORE_HEAP_SIZE`.
 * Reserve enough stack space.
-Stack is allocated from LP RAM on ESP32-C6 and HP RAM on ESP32-P4.
+Stack is allocated from RTC RAM on ESP32-C5 and ESP32-C6 and from HP RAM on ESP32-P4.
 Stack smashing protection mechanism is not supported on subcore.
 As stack grows, it may overwrite heap or `.bss` section without any warning and cause unpredictable results.
 Therefore, it is recommended to reserve enough stack space for subcore application.
 Sdkconfig option `ESP_AMP_SUBCORE_STACK_SIZE_MIN` can be used to specify the minimum stack size.
 If the remaining memory space is insufficient to allocate the stack, the build will fail.

-If you are developing subcore firmware on ESP32-C6, please refer to the following tips:
+If you are developing subcore firmware on ESP32-C5 and ESP32-C6, please refer to the following tips:

-* Go beyond the limited RTC Memory: By default, subcore firmware is loaded into RTC memory if subcore type is LP core.
-However, the limited size of RTC RAM (16KB on ESP32-C6) can quickly go short as LP core firmware grows.
+* Go beyond the limited RTC RAM: By default, subcore firmware is loaded into RTC RAM if subcore type is LP core.
+However, the limited size of RTC RAM (16KB on ESP32-C5 and ESP32-C6) can go short soon as LP core firmware grows.
 ESP-AMP allows you to load subcore firmware into HP RAM by setting Kconfig option `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM=y`.
 Please refer to [Memory Layout Doc](./docs/memory_layout.md) for more details.
 * Keep away from HP ROM APIs: LP core has no access to HP ROM.
 Therefore, ROM apis such as `esp_rom_printf`, `esp_rom_delay_us` are not supported on LP core.

 ## Known Limitations